ugcd/ugcd.github.io/index.md

 ---
 layout: page
-title: Unit of Genomic of Complex Diseases
+title: Unit of Genomics of Complex Diseases
 ---

 ### About